 - 7. Parents who have been refused a place will remain on the waiting list held by the LA until the end of the Autumn term.
-Parents wishing their child to remain on the waiting list beyond that time will have to notify the LA in writing.
-In the event of a vacancy arising the place will be offered in accordance with the admissions criteria above through the Local Authority. - 8.
+All applications for an in-year place must be made direct to the local authority. - 8.
 Parents who have not been allocated a place for their child have the right of appeal to an independent panel.
 The LA will explain the procedure to you if this situation arises. - 9.
 The School will consult appropriate authorities, about any future changes to these admission arrangements, through the procedure as set out in regulations found within the relevant section of the School Standards and Framework Act.